 - The collar battery lasts up to 2 months, and there is an indicator alert to notify you to replace the battery.

 - It features five different levels of static correction with an automatic safety shut-off option.

 - It’s designed to fit in only weatherproof locations- the transmitter must be located indoors.

 - It’s designed for pets who weigh 8 pounds and up.

 - Even though it’s wireless and portable, the transmitter requires a dedicated place in your house as it’s not very compact.

 - It works with flat yards only.

-If I would have to buy a fence right now for my own house (unfortunately I don’t have one yet), I would go ahead and choose PetSafe Stay & Play Dog and Cat Wireless Fence.
-It’s a good pick for those, who are exploring their options and reliable enough to see be able to see the result.
-The best thing- it’s wireless meaning it’s compatible and portable.
-I also like the idea of simple installation.
-I think their collar is the best one to fit the cat’s neck size and it wouldn’t be too heavy or big for a small house cat.
+If I had to buy a fence right now for my own house (unfortunately, I don’t have one yet), I would go ahead and choose PetSafe Stay & Play Dog and Cat Wireless Fence.
+It’s a good pick for those who are exploring their options and are reliable enough to see be able to see the result.
+The best thing- is it’s wireless, meaning it’s compatible and portable.
+I also like the idea of a simple installation.
+Their collar is the best one to fit the cat’s neck size, and it wouldn’t be too heavy or big for a small house cat.